Tips for Owning a Pit Bull

 While you may think you know your dog and that you can control him or her well, you certainly don't know the dogs you may encounter in off-leash areas, much less control them.
 Remember that if anything bad happens, the Pit Bull will most likely be blamed, which will only add to the bad reputation of the breed.
 Our favorite lead: Weiss Walkie (Very secure and perfect for strong dogs that tend to pull).

-MPR recommends to remember that your Pit Bull may not always get along with other dogs
+MPR recommends to keep in mind Pit Bull dogs may not always get along with other dogs

-He or she should be able to live with a familiar dog of the opposite sex if you are breed savvy, but most Pit Bulls will develop a certain degree of dog-aggression as they mature, especially towards dogs they are not familiar with.
+Some Pit Bulls are able to live with a familiar dog of the opposite sex but many "bully" breeds and Terriers do much better as only pets.
+Pit Bulls often develop a certain degree of dog-aggression as they mature, especially towards dogs they are not familiar with.
 It's not their fault and its not "how you raise them".
 It's how the breed was created.
 Please review the Breed Info page for more information on this subject.

 MPR recommends that you don't encourage your dog to become protective

 A good Pit Bull will defend you if you are seriously threaten but a normal Pit Bull should always enjoy meeting new people.
-You can nurture this trait by handing treats to your visitors and asking them to give it to the dog.
+You can nurture this trait by giving treats to your visitors and asking them to hand them to your dog.
 Same if you take your dog in public.
 The best thing you can do to help Pit Bulls in need is to show people how friendly and fun-loving these dogs are so more people are willing to adopt one.

 Remember that Pit Bulls are known to be "enthusiastic greeters".
 It's a trait of the breed that is very much part of their charm.
 You might warn your guests to be ready for a few kisses.

-MPR recommends to crate your dog when unsupervised
+MPR recommends to crate your young dog when unsupervised

-MPR dogs are crate trained immediately after being transferred to foster care.
+Many of the dogs that come into our program are crate trained.
 We use large and extra-large wire crates.
 Our favorite is Life Stage dog crate - Model 1648 Size: 48 L x 30 W x 36 H" and Model 1642 Size: 42 L x 26 W x 28 H".
+Please keep in mind that some Pit Bulls dogs are very strong and might need a sturdier crate.

-Dogs are den animals - A crate is a safe den.
+Dogs are den animals - A crate is a safe den, provided its not used inappropriately.
 Wolves "crate" their youngsters when they go on a hunt by keeping them in the den.
 Leaving the pups free to roam at will would mean a sure death.
 The den is a safe place that insures the survival of the pack.
 By crating our dogs we emulate a natural behavior they are comfortable with.
+That said, dogs should not be crated more than 6-8 hours.

-The crate however, should never be used for punishment.
-It is used when the puppy or adult cannot be properly supervised and only in a positive way.
+In addition, the crate should never be used for punishment.
+Its purpose is to keep the dog safe when the owner cannot properly supervise.
 Keeping toys and treats in the crate will help assuring the dogs enjoy their time.
-Eventually, your pet will consider the crate as a “den” and will go in it on its own for rest or for solitude.
-Many people prefer large or extra-large "wire" crates.
-Dogs feel less confined in a wire crate and are able to stretch.
-Collapsible crates can easily be moved from room to room.
+Eventually, your pet will consider the crate as a “den” and will go in it on its own for rest or for quiet time.

 Furthermore, crating is a great way to housebreak a pet.
-By instinct, dogs will not eliminate in the area in which they sleep.
-(This is if they can help it.
+By instinct, dogs will not eliminate in the area in which they sleep, provided they can help it.
 Sometimes a dog cannot control his bowel movements due to intestinal parasites, digestive issues or other circumstances.
 Urinary tract infections are common with dogs and will cause them to urinate more frequently.
 Make sure you have a veterinarian examine your dog if they are repeatedly having accidents in their crate before concluding that it is a behavior problem.)

 Keep treats near the crate and always give one to the dog when he or she goes in.
 That way your dog will associate the crate with something pleasant.

-Crate are used to make the relationship with your pet a happy and successful one.
+Crates are used to make the relationship with your pet a happy and successful one.
 You can avoid the need to correct your dog if he has done nothing wrong during your absence.
-You can save that time for positive activities such as play or training.
+You can save that time for positive activities, such as play or training.
 You won’t have to come home to a house that has been chewed on, pooped on, and thoroughly destroyed and your dog will not end up relinquished to the back yard.
-Voila!
 Peace of mind for everyone!!

 MPR recommends to follow the NO FREE LUNCH (NFL) PROGRAM